Jturtles/cs326-final-addictedtoriotgames/client/docs/final.md

 ## URL Routes/Mappings

-- /user/create
-- /user/read
-- /user/read/post
-- /user/delete
+- /user/delete - Deletes User from User Collection
-- /user/all
-- /post/all
+- /post/all - Gets all posts from Post Collection
-- /upload
+- /upload - Uploads picture and picture information into User's Pictures Element and Post Collection
+- /login (GET) - Directs user to feed page.
-- /login
+- /login (POST) - Authenticates the User logging in
-- /logout
+- /logout - Logs user out of the website
-- /getUser
+- /getUser - Retrieves tuple about the user from User collection
+- /signUp (GET) - Directs user to SignUp Page
-- /signUp
+- /signUp (POST) - Creates user
-- /feed
+- /feed - Redirects to Feed page
-- /profile
+- /profile - Redirects to Profile page
+- /uploadpfp - Uploads a profile picture

 ## Authentication/Authorization